Find Grad Schools

 Doctor’s Degrees in Interdisciplinary Studies

 There are 10 colleges and univerities across the nation that offer a doctor's degree in interdisciplinary studies.
-In recent years, the majority of the students getting degrees in this area were male, and 11 were from an underrepresented racial-ethnic group.
-Also, 48.9% of interdisciplinary studies graduates were international students.
+This degree is more popular with male students, and about 13% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 54.3% of interdisciplinary studies graduates were international students.

 Education Levels of Interdisciplinary Studies Majors

-In 2020-2021, 47 doctor's degrees were awarded to interdisciplinary studies majors.
+During the most recent year for which data is available, 70 people earned their doctor's degree in interdisciplinary studies.
 This makes it the 149th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in interdisciplinary studies at each degree level.